romulomanzano/bicimad/README.md

 # bicimadrid

-Quick implementation of this [project](https://github.com/ih-datapt-mad/ih_datamadpt1121_project_m1/blob/main/README.md)
+Quick implementation of a project to find the closest bikes given an address in Madrid, Spain.
+Built to help IronHack data science bootcamp students get familiar with Python.

 # Environment
 Python3.8